Return to the index of 1963-68 Jeeps.

 Barry is in Texas, but bought this restored '64 (serial number 8105 126423) from Boston, to use as the basis for a 40-inch stretch project, with dual rear wheels.

-See Fred the Stretched 3B for the full story.
+See Fred the Stretched 3B for the build story in two parts.

 "I have a Kaiser Willys CJ-3B Jeep, 8105-128253, engine number 4J442098.
 Originally from the military in Switzerland, now I own it in Denmark."